joshfinnie/joshfinnie.com/content/new-years-resolutions-for-2016.md

 ## Conclusion

 Here we have it.
+I completed 7 and missed 6; not too bad...
 I really enjoy the process of getting my resolutions out and doing a retrospect on last year.
 I think I will be more diligent in checking in on my progress throughout the year.
 That is also an excuse to not have all the goals right now, and have the ability to add more later on in the year.
 I did some great things for my personal growth in 2015 and hope to make even more strides in 2016.
 Here's to a very Happy New Years to you and yours!